surveyjs/survey-pdf/docs/Options-in-Constructor.md

 In "auto" mode, SurveyPDF initially tries to render each matrix question as a table.
 However, if there is no enough free space to accommodate a table, SurveyPDF renders a matrix as a narrow vertical list.

-For each particular matrix question, you can override this general behavior at the question level - by specifying a question's `renderAs` property (in a survey JSON definition).
+For each matrix question, you can override this general behavior at the question level: specify the question's `renderAs` property (in a survey JSON definition).

 ```js
 var json = {